-At the top of the control window is placed a constant section, containing information about the input in use, active preset, Trigger port status (if a factory preset is activated via the trigger port, the relevant number will be lit), Date/Time and Session Timeout.
+At the top of the control window is placed a constant section, containing information about the input in use, active preset, Date/Time and session timeout.

-At the bottom of the control window is an information bar, gathering all the important connection parameters - Firmware Version in use, Serial Number, IP Address, and etc.
+At the bottom of the control window is an information bar, gathering all the important connection parameters - firmware version in use, serial number, IP Address, and etc.